truefoundry/truefoundry-docs/experiment-tracking/log-data/log-dataset.md

-# Logging Tabular Datasets
+# Logging Datasets

-You can log tabular datasets for a run as an artifact using the `log_dataset` function.
+You can log datasets for a run as an artifact using the `log_dataset` function.
 This also captures statistics about your dataset which you can visualize on the dashboard.

 ```python
 import mlfoundry